reddy-epk/portfolio/README.md

 # Creating the portfolio

 - Identifying the State
-- creating a website to display only projects that we had done
+- creating a website to display only projects that I had done
 - Updating the styles based on State

 ### Set up Instructions